 Today marks the birthdate of the playwrights Anthony and Peter Shaffer.
 Not only were they twin brothers, but they shared the unique distinction of having each won Tonys for Best Play (Peter did so twice).
 Anthony got there first with his inventive and smash hit mystery Sleuth (1970).
-Peter won for Equus in 1975 and for Amadeus in 1981, each running more than 1,000 performances.
-Peter went on to win the Academy Award for Best Adapted Screenplay when Amadeus was made into a 1984 film that also won Best Picture, in addition to six other Oscars.
-I've always been fascinated by the interaction between twins and how their lives intertwine (or dissect), as I have a twin brother and sister.
-Sometimes, when people I tell this to must not hear me correctly, as I'm often asked, "Are they identical?"
-Well, not only is that impossible, but they are polar opposite of one another in almost every conceivable way besides their sex.
+Peter won for Equus (1974) and for Amadeus (1980), each running more than 1,000 performances.
+Peter also went on to win the Academy Award for Best Adapted Screenplay when Amadeus was made into a 1984 film that also won Best Picture, in addition to six other Oscars.
+I’ve always been fascinated by the interaction between twins and how their lives intertwine (or dissect), as I have a twin brother and sister.
+Sometimes, when people I tell this to must not hear me correctly, as I’m often asked, “Are they identical?”
+Well, not only is that impossible, they are also polar opposite of one another in almost every conceivable way besides their sex.
 As for Anthony and Peter, who were identical, their story is complete with a complex sibling rivalry, as would befit two brothers going into the same profession, let alone twins.

 Anthony Shaffer (l) and Peter Shaffer (r).